n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/Merge/README.md

 ## Example Usage

-This workflow allows you to merge greetings with the users based on the language using the Merge node.
+This workflow allows you to merge greetings for the users based on their associated language using the Merge node.
 You can also find the [workflow](https://n8n.io/workflows/655) on n8n.io.
 This example usage workflow uses the following nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [Funtion](../../core-nodes/Function/README.md)
 - [Merge]()